BrilliantTeam/Skript/README.md

 This Github fork of Skript is based on Mirreski's improvements which was built on Njol's original Skript.
 It is supported for **Spigot** (not Bukkit) versions of Minecraft 1.9-1.12.
-Other versions might work, but no guarantees. **Paper** is recommended, but not mandatory - without it, timings of scripts will not work.
+Other versions might work, but no guarantees. **Paper** is recommended, but not mandatory - without it, some features such as timings will be not available.

 ## Documentation
 Documentation is available [here](http://skriptlang.github.io/Skript/) for the